“Silly Rabbit, Trix are for kids!”

 Can you match each catchy slogan to its corresponding cereal?

 Although we applaud the marketing success of these brands in creating memorable tag lines, we’re less impressed by the nutritional quality of the products that they represent.
-Most breakfast cereals contain too much added sugar to be considered a healthy breakfast, which can have negative health consequences.
+Most breakfast cereals contain too much added sugar to be considered a healthy breakfast, which can create negative health consequences.
 Learning how to make your own healthy cereal can set you up for a day full of energy while still providing all of your favorite parts of breakfast!

 Benefits of Breakfast